 Valid until: Wednesday, December 11 2013

-Three Christmases ago the family were told his condition was terminal.
+Three Christmas' ago the family were told that his illness was terminal.

 Mr Griffiths said: "Little Harbour is a safe haven which provides a whole package of things as well as a respite for parents.

 "You feel safe because of the expertise of the nurses, plus there are other parents to talk to and it's an opportunity for siblings to make good friends.

 The money raised from the art auction will fund the development of a sensory rich wildlife garden at the hospice.

 It is also hoped that several outdoor cameras will be fitted so children who are too unwell to go outside will be able to watch animals in the garden.